silnrsi/pysilfont/docs/docs.md

 The individual script documentation in scripts.md should indicate if some don't apply for a particular script

-(There is aslo a hidden option --nq which overrides -q for use with automated systems like [smith](https://github.com/silnrsi/smith) which run scripts using -q by default)
+(There is also a hidden option --nq which overrides -q for use with automated systems like [smith](https://github.com/silnrsi/smith) which run scripts using -q by default)

 # Parameters